-Our research group is equipped with various facilities and equipments and has access to multiple institutional resources:
+Our research group is equipped with various facilities and pieces of equipment, and has access to multiple institutional resources:

-The Beddar Laboratory is a 300 sq. ft. space located within 50 m of clinical linear accelerators and brachytherapy treatment units at the Ambulatory Clinical Building (ACB) building on the main campus of MD Anderson Cancer Center, enabling easy transport and access to the clinical environment.
-Other laboratory space near Beddar’s office is also available for light measurement experiments.
+The Beddar Laboratory is a 300 sq. ft. space located within 165 ft. of clinical linear accelerators and brachytherapy treatment units at the Ambulatory Clinical Building (ACB) building on the main campus of MD Anderson Cancer Center, enabling easy transport and access to the clinical environment.
+Other laboratory space, near Dr. Beddar’s office, is also available for light measurement experiments.
 This space is next to a research-grade Atomic Energy of Canada Ltd. (AECL) Cobalt-60 Theratron machine for irradiation experiments.
-Additional laboratory space at The Proton Therapy Center at MD Anderson Cancer is available for Beddar Lab projects.
+Additional laboratory space at The Proton Therapy Center at MD Anderson Cancer is available for Beddar Laboratory projects.

 Light measurement equipment

-Most of the Beddar Lab research projects involve the measurement of scintillation light.
-The group owns a growing number of photodetectors, particularly deeply-cooled charge-coupled device (CCD) and electron-multiplying CCD (EMCCD) cameras, complementary metal oxide semiconductor (CMOS) cameras, as well as spectrometers.
-The Beddar Lab has an assortment of optical equipment and materials from Thorlabs Instruments and Edmund Optics research-grade optical benches to conduct experiments, an assortment of photomultiplier tubes, photodiodes, optical couplers, lenses, filters, translation stages, camera objectives and other electronic equipment needed for basic signal processing and light measurements.
+Most of the Beddar Laboratory research projects involve the measurement of scintillation light.
+The laboratory group owns a growing number of photodetectors, particularly deeply-cooled charge-coupled device (CCD) and electron-multiplying CCD (EMCCD) cameras, complementary metal oxide semiconductor (CMOS) cameras, as well as spectrometers.
+The Beddar Laboratory has an assortment of optical equipment and materials from Thorlabs Instruments and Edmund Optics, research-grade optical benches to conduct experiments, an assortment of photomultiplier tubes, photodiodes, optical couplers, lenses, filters, translation stages, camera objectives, and other electronic equipment needed for basic signal processing and light measurements.
 The group also has high-precision luminance sources and calibration lamps, as well as multiple fiber dosimeters developed in-house.
 All the required equipment to build additional detectors is also available.
-Other laboratory instrumentation includes a complement of electronic components, dual tracking power supplies, digital voltmeters, oscilloscope, wave-form generators, soldering stations and desoldering tools.
+Other laboratory instrumentation includes a complement of electronic components, dual tracking power supplies, digital voltmeters, oscilloscope, wave-form generators, and soldering stations.
 Other basic equipment is available within the institution’s machine shops.

 Computing Physics resources